yao-laboratory/MotifCluster/README.md

 ### Output:
     draw_figure.pdf
  * Example description:
-   * draw_figure.pdf's output folder you can defined , eg.located: drawing_f1
+   * draw_figure.pdf's output folder you can defined , e.g.located: drawing_f1
    * This figure below shows using MotifCluster Method, the area in Human genome chr12:6,716,600-6,724,000 which is the ZNF410 binding clusters on the CHD4 promoter region.The x-axis is the coordinate from `6.717*10^6` to `6.724*10^6` in the chr12, and y-axis is the weight of each peak.12 line's figure.
 The diagram consists of 12 lines with weight information and illustrates data grouped into 10 Gassian components, one union-split and a single merge.

 <p align="center">
 <img src="./README_images/draw_figure-0.png" width=60% height=60%>
 </p>

+---

 ## Plotting Rank Function:
 ### Description: